 If you are using Windows 7 or Windows 8.1, you will get a Windows 10 upgrade notification in your system tray very similar to this:

-The Windows update KB3035583 is responsible for giving this notification.
-If you uninstall this update from Programs and Features, you will not get the upgrade notifications any more.
+Windows update KB3035583 is responsible for giving this notification.
+If you uninstall this update from Programs and Features, you will no longer get the upgrade notifications.